 ORNL Critical Interfaces SFA.
-Metabolically active transient storage zones (MATSZs), regions surrounding stream channels where the downstream movement of water is delayed, are responsible for a significant portion of carbon, nutrient, and trace metal processing, thus affecting stream biogeochemistry and, ultimately, downstream water quality.
+Metabolically active transient storage zones (MATSZs) are biogeochemical hotspots or regions surrounding stream channels where downstream water movement is delayed.
 The partnership activity with the ORNL SFA is developing a stream corridor modeling framework that allows laboratory-derived understanding of biogeochemical processes occurring in slow-flowing MATSZs to be combined with reach-scale observations.
-The partnership supports the overarching strategy of a multiscale river network modeling system to represent how MATSZs influence downstream water quality by processing carbon, nutrients, and trace metals.
+The partnership supports the overarching strategy of developing a multiscale river network modeling system to represent how MATSZs influence stream biogeochemistry and, ultimately, downstream water quality by processing significant portions of carbon, nutrients, and trace metals.

 PNNL River Corridor SFA.
 River corridor science is conducted in the context of larger watershed processes that define boundary fluxes and exert other controls on hydrological exchange.
 These controls include interactions among variable river surface elevation (“stage”), hydromorphic setting, and hydrogeological heterogeneity.
 To determine how these processes and interactions influence river corridor hydro-biogeochemical function, models must include land-surface and groundwater processes over domains much larger than the river corridor itself.
 The partnership activity with the PNNL SFA aims to enable fundamental understanding of the hydro-biogeochemical function of dynamic river corridor ecosystems and translate that understanding into predictive, interoperable models across watersheds.

 Reaction Network Activity.
 Reaction networks that describe biogeochemical transformations are a central component of ESS watershed sciences research.
 This activity bridges across the SFAs and develops process-explicit reaction models for aqueous complexation, surface complexation, mineral dissolution-precipitation, microbially mediated reactions, microbial dynamics, and similar processes.